lucabenetti/webscraping-bottelegram/README.md

 Objective of learn more about Python (first project with the language), web scraping tools, and integration with telegram bot.

 <h4>Objective:</h4>
-Get data of corners kicks, shots, dangerous attacks of both teams (home and away).
+Get data of corners kicks, shots, dangerous attacks of both teams (home and away) of ANY MATCH.
 If the match has more or equal than 80 dangerous attacks for a team or the sum of corners kicks and shots are equal or more than 15, the telegram bot will send the link of the game and the data.

 <h4>Libraries:</h4>